Professorsurf/Project1/readme.md

 Become the envy of all your friends with a trophy from this classic.

 *****Tech Stack*****
-html, css, javascript, dom, paint.net, mp3
+html, css, javascript, paint.net, mp3

 *****MVP*****
 Render game screen displaying the start button, canvas, turn counter, and player high score